Casio keyboard pianos have been very popular for the last 40 years.

 When considering a keyboard or piano, the two most important aspects are sound and keys.
 For the beginner Casio keyboard piano sells for under US$200, the clear winner is the CT-X700.

-However, there are some other features that give the CT-S300 some merits.
+However, some other features give the CT-S300 some merits.

-- In terms of portability, the CT-X700 is about 30% heavier than the CT-S300.
+- Regarding portability, the CT-X700 is about 30% heavier than the CT-S300.
 Additionally, the X700 does not have a built-in carrying handle.

 We believe both CT-S300 and CT-X700 are viable choices for beginners.
 Which one you eventually choose largely depends on what features are important to you.